Originally published in November 2016 / Updated in March 2018

 Most overlanders get an insurance via Wendy Choi in Seoul who, by the way, is also a good person to contact if you need help when importing your motorcycle (by plane).

 As mentioned before, we posted a full write-up on bringing the Land Cruiser into the country, with all the paperwork involved.
-Check out our blog post on the topic (find it here).

 7-2 Land Cruiser